PrestaShop/prestashop-specs/content/1.7/back-office/modules/module-manager/modules-listing.md

 The arrangement results are retrieved instantly below the dropdown.

 - **Bulk actions** - by default the dropdown is disabled, but once there is a selection of a module in the list, the dropdown becomes active.
 When the dropdown is active, there are available values to click:
+  - Uninstall - uninstalls selected module or modules.
+  - Disable - disables selected module or modules.
+  - Enable - enables selected module or modules.
+  - Reset - resets selected module or modules.
+  - Enable Mobile - enables the Mobile view for the module or modules.
+  - Disable Mobile - disables the Mobile view for the module or modules.